CLAS Residential College

 What is a Residential College?

-Residential College communities are where students live with other students from their same academic discipline.
+A Residential College is where students live with other students from their same academic discipline.
 These living-learning communities provide a supportive, vibrant environment designed to help students succeed at the university.

 Where can you live?